 - Meet specific age guidelines

-Applying for Social Security Benefits is a Complex Process
+Applying for Social Security Disability Benefits is a Complex Process

 Completing and submitting your application for benefits can be a long and tiresome process.
-When you are ready to apply for benefits, our Social Security Disability attorney can help you build and validate your claim.
-With our help, you can submit the required documentation, which can include:
+When you are ready to apply for benefits, your Social Security Disability attorney can help you build and validate your claim.
+With our help, you can submit the required documentation, which may include:

 - A copy of your birth certificate